Consistent Conjectures in Dynamic Matching Markets: Omitted statements and proofs from

 \section{Omitted statements and proofs from \autoref{sec:consistent-conjectures}}

-For completeness, we collect in this section the definitions analogous to those in \autoref{sec:consistent-conjectures} that allow us to describe the construction of the candidate matchings and state \autoref{theorem:consistent-conjectures} solely in terms of the model primitives.
+For completeness, in this section, we collect the definitions analogous to those in \autoref{sec:consistent-conjectures} that allow us to describe the construction of the candidate matchings and state the analogue of \autoref{theorem:consistent-conjectures}, \autoref{theorem:cc-app}, solely in terms of the model primitives.
+The proof of \autoref{theorem:consistent-conjectures} follows from that of \autoref{theorem:cc-app}.